-(g) Financial instruments:

-(i) Change in Accounting Policy:
+- (k) Financial instruments: - (i) Change in Accounting Policy:

-Effective January 1, 2018, the Trust adopted IFRS 9 Financial Instruments ("IFRS 9") which replaces the previous IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39") standard.
+Effective January 1, 2018, the Trust adopted IFRS 9 Financial Instruments ("IFRS 9") which replaces IAS 39 Financial Instruments: Recognition and Measurement ("IAS 39").
 The standard sets out requirements for recognizing and measuring financial assets and financial liabilities.
-It also replaces the current loan impairment "incurred loss" model with an "expected credit loss" (ECL) model.
+It also replaces the IAS 39 "incurred loss" model with an "expected credit loss" (ECL) model.
 The Trust has recognized adjustments to opening net assets attributable to holders of redeemable units as at January 1, 2018, the date of adoption, to reflect the application of the new requirements of IFRS 9.
-The total impact to opening net assets attributable to holders of redeemable units is a decrease of \$159,898.
-The adjustment to net assets attributable to holders of redeemable units is comprised of a decrease of \$123,716 relating to changes in the provision for credit losses.
-Refer to note 11 for further details with respect to the impact to the opening statement of financial position at January 1, 2018.
+The total impact to opening net assets attributable to holders of redeemable units is a decrease of \$519,290.
+The adjustment to net assets attributable to holders of redeemable units is comprised of a decrease of \$843,996 relating to changes in the provision for credit losses.
+Refer to note 18 for further details with respect to the impact to the opening statement of financial position at January 1, 2018.

-The Trust has elected to not restate the prior period comparative figures as permitted by the transition provisions of this standard.
-Accordingly, current period results for 2018 have been prepared in accordance with IFRS 9 and the comparative information for 2017 is presented under IAS 39 as previously published.
+The Trust has elected to not restate the prior period comparative figures as permitted by the transition provisions of IFRS 9.
+Accordingly, current period results for 2018 have been prepared in accordance with IFRS 9 and the comparative information for 2017 is presented under IAS 39.